Geeksltd/MSharp.Docs/how-to/javascript/scopeLevel.md

 You want to know the JavaScript scope level and its implication on running JavaScript code on your M# pages.

+## Overview
+For understanding the scope level, we should consider the following topics.
-### JavaScript Scope
+### JavaScript Scopes
 Scope refers to language rules regarding when a variable can be referenced or assigned.
 The scope is also used to determine the accessibility of variables and functions to other callers.
 In JavaScript, we have 3 scopes: the global scope, the function scope and the block scope.
+More info can be found [here](https://www.w3schools.com/js/js_scope.asp).

 ### Why should we care?
 With the use of script files and third-party libraries in M# based solutions, we often encounter the problem of polluted global namespaces, causing name collision between components in the global namespace.
 Therefore, we need a way to organize blocks of code so that variables, objects, and classes are uniquely identified.
 It is also another reason why we categorize views in the form of modules in M#.